mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

  You must sign up for private packages.
 ```

-To [make your scoped package public](https://docs.npmjs.com/cli/v8/commands/npm-publish#access), you have to pass the `--access=public` flag.
+You have to pass the `--access=public` flag, to [make your package public](https://docs.npmjs.com/cli/v8/commands/npm-publish#access).

 ```shell:terminal
 npm publish --access=public
 ```

-Your package is now available on npm, and ready to be installed with `npm i @joyofcode/greet`.
+Your package is now available on npm, and ready to be installed.

 ```shell:terminal
 Publishing to https://registry.npmjs.org/ with tag latest and public access